TomBric/stratux-radar-display/README.md

 - update in version 1.8: integration of distance sensor and calculation of start/landing distances
 - update in version 1.9: adding mode selection parameter and start/landing distance calculation with ultrasonic sensor
 - update in version 2.0: checklist feature added, code rework
+- update in version 2.03: changed base to new operating system bookworm, spoken groundwarnings implemented, changed to Lidar ground sensor

 Current supported displays are:
 - Oled Display 1.5 inch (waveshare)